20 Most Popular Foods in Cameroon

 There are many one-pot dishes in Cameroon, undoubtedly because of the loving and creative minds that feed the children.
 But also because of the very diverse food crops that exist in Cameroon.
 In either case, there are numerous delicious dishes, like those below.

 Kondré is a highly spiced one-pot dish that originates from the western part of Cameroon.
 It consists of plantain, meat (usually pork), tomatoes, onions, dry spices, and some oil.
 It is all placed in a pot and cooked for about two hours to allow the meat and plantain to soften and absorb the spices.
+The plantains and vegetables add a soft and tender element to the dish, while the meat and fish provide a satisfying chewiness.

 The meal is considered a success when you can see its sauce absorbed right into the plantain.